BotaCLIP: Contrastive Learning for Botany-Aware Representation of Earth Observation Data: BotaCLIP for Botany-Aware Representation

-\textbf{Earth Observation Imagery}.
-We used high-resolution aerial orthophotographs from the BD ORTHO\textsuperscript{\textregistered} dataset~\citep{bdortho} (IGN), geometrically rectified and updated every 3–4 years at 20cm resolution.
+The BotaCLIP framework integrates two complementary modalities from the French Alps: aerial RGB orthophotos and in-situ vegetation relevés. \paragraph{Earth Observation Imagery} We used high-resolution aerial orthophotographs from the BD ORTHO\textsuperscript{\textregistered} dataset~\citep{bdortho} (IGN), geometrically rectified and updated every 3–4 years at 20cm resolution.
 For each vegetation plot (30m $\times$ 30m), we extracted a 100m$\times$100m orthophoto, yielding 28,418 RGB images.
-These were processed with DOFA~\citep{dofa}, a ViT-based EO foundation model pretrained on multispectral, hyperspectral, and SAR data.
-Here we used only RGB inputs, resized to $224\times224$, normalized with dataset-specific statistics, and extracted 768-dimensional embeddings from the penultimate layer.

-\textbf{In-situ Vegetation Surveys}.
-The second modality comprises 28,418 relevés from the Conservatoire Botanique National Alpin~\cite{cbna}, reporting the abundance of 3,587 plant species as tabular data using the Braun-Blanquet cover-abundance scale.
+\paragraph{In-situ Vegetation Surveys} The second modality comprises 28,418 relevés from the Conservatoire Botanique National Alpin~\citep{cbna}, reporting the abundance of 3,587 plant species as tabular data using the Braun-Blanquet cover-abundance scale.
 The Braun-Blanquet classes were converted to mean percentage values, harmonizing field estimates into continuous inputs.
 Each relevé was assigned to one of 232 vegetation classes in the \textit{Prodrome des Végétations de France}~\citep{prodromeVegetationsFrance}, forming a species-by-plot cover matrix (28,418 × 3,588) with an associated categorical label.

-To derive tabular features, we pretrained \textit{Botania}, a lightweight MLP for phytosociological classification.
-It takes the 3,587-dimensional species–cover vector and predicts vegetation class:

-with a normalized 768-dimensional representation extracted from the penultimate layer.
-Botania was trained with 300 epochs with Adam (lr = 0.3, patience = 20), reaching 66\% top-1 and 86\% top-3 accuracy.
-These embeddings were used for contrastive alignment in BotaCLIP.

-Each relevé is georeferenced, enabling pairing with its orthophoto.
-This spatial linkage provides aligned image–tabular samples for training.
+Each relevé was georeferenced, enabling pairing with its orthophoto through spatial co-registration providing aligned image–tabular samples for training.